All-Natural Dandruff Home Remedies

 I've found skin to be a very good indicator of our internal health.
 And a large part of health has to do with how we nourish our bodies.

-Other foods that are good to avoid, as they may exacerbate or even be the cause of your dandruff, are fried foods, chocolate, nuts, and seafood.
+Other foods that are good to avoid, as they may exacerbate or even be the cause of your dandruff, are fried foods, chocolate, nuts, and even some seafood.

 You may also want to examine your diet for allergens.
-As a person with eczema, I've found my skin reacts poorly to gluten (found in many grains), dairy and even grapes and raisins, all of which can show up on my scalp.
-An "elimination diet" can help you identify foods that are bothering you, but I would recommend starting with dairy, gluten and dried fruits.
+As a person with eczema, I've found my skin reacts poorly to gluten (found in many grains), dairy, and even grapes and raisins, all of which can show up on my scalp.
+An "elimination diet" can help you identify foods that are bothering you, but I would recommend starting with dairy, gluten, and eggs.

 If you suspect skin irritation, it's important to address as many environmental triggers as possible.

-Switching to natural cleaners, laundry soaps, etc may all have a profound affect on your dandruff home remedies.
-Remember, your scalp also comes into contact with your pillowcase and even inorganic pillow fibers could irritate skin.
+Switching to natural cleaners and laundry soaps may all have a profound affect on your dandruff home remedies, too.
+Remember, your scalp also comes into contact with your pillowcase and even inorganic pillow fibers could irritate skin, and chemicals are getting into your system as you use them.
 I suggest switching to all-natural household cleaners to eliminate any hazard substances.
 When it's time for a new pillow choose an organic one - you don't want to be breathing all that off-gassing while you sleep anyway.

 We all know how healing and soothing aloe is for the skin.
 Whether you're looking for dandruff home remedies for yeast, fungus, or even eczema or skin irritation, aloe is a great topical solution.
 You can also take it internally, such as aloe juice.
-I would recommend a fresh plant; if not then be sure to read the labels and not buy "aloe vera" products that are full of alcohol, colors, fragrances, etc that are commonly found for sunburns.
+I would recommend a fresh plant when possible; if not then be sure to read the labels and not buy "aloe vera" products that are full of alcohol, colors, fragrances, etc...the kind that are commonly found for sunburns.